Emanuele Piloti: Works

 The Latin title of the treatise is De modo, progressu, ordine ac diligenti providentia habendis in passagio Christianorum pro conquesta Terrae Sanctae ('On the manner, progress, order and diligent preparation to be kept in the passage of the Christians for the conquest of the Holy Land').
 He proposed a crusade against Egypt to take Alexandria and Cairo preparatory to conquering the Holy Land.
 He provides detailed descriptions of those cities and of Egyptian trade.
-He estimates the number of mounted mamlūk troops in Egyp at 7,000–8,000.
+He estimates the number of mounted Mamluk troops in Egypt at 7,000–8,000.
 A fleet of 120 ships under Venetian control could take Alexandria (which was suffering from population decline) and enforce an embargo on trade with Syria.
-He predicted the fall of Constantinople to the Turks, which took place in 1453, but his strategy focused entirely on Egypt and Syria under the Mamlūks.
+He predicted the fall of Constantinople to the Turks, which took place in 1453, but his strategy focused entirely on Egypt and Syria under the Mamluks.

-Piloti reports that he engaged in religious discussions with Muslims and once reported a Muslim who blasphemed Jesus to authorities.
+Piloti reports that he engaged in religious discussions with Muslims and once reported a Muslim who blasphemed Jesus to the authorities.
 He displays firsthand knowledge of Muslim belief and practice, but his view of Islam was conventionally Western.
 He describes the faith as "bestial" (hedonistic) and forced on the people at swordpoint.
 Much of the good Piloti has to say about the Islamic world is designed to shame Christendom into more effectively resisting it.

 De modo is chronologically imprecise, indicating that Piloti wrote mostly from memory.
 He did use Marino Sanudo Torsello's Liber secretorum fidelium crucis, copies of which he saw in Venice.
 In its wealth of detail based on personal observation, De modo bears some resemblance to the contemporary works of Ghillebert de Lannoy and Bertrandon de la Broquière.
 Its overview of the Egyptian economy is of great value to the historian and Piloti's economic knowledge compares with Francesco Balducci Pegolotti's Pratica della mercatura.

 In the modern edition by Pierre-Herman Dopp, De modo runs to 240 pages.